Heat signs Patrick Beverley to a curious two-year deal

-In order for the team to thereafter retain draft rights to the player, it must submit to him a “Required Tender” by September 6.
+In order for the team to thereafter retain draft rights to the player, it must submit to him a “Required Tender” by September 5th.
 The tender is an offer of a contract that affords the player until at least the immediately following October 15 to accept, has a term of one season, calls for at least the minimum salary applicable to the player, and can be fully unguaranteed.
+The mere issuance of the tender extends the period during which the team has exclusive negotiating rights to the player until the following NBA draft.

-If the team does not issue the tender by September 6, the drafting team would lose exclusive rights to the player on September 6 and the player would become an unrestricted free agent free to sign with any team.
+If, instead, the team does not issue the tender by September 5, the drafting team would lose its exclusive rights to the player, and the player would become an unrestricted free agent the following day.

 Players often forgo the tender.

 This is a path taken by many second round draft picks who have been told that they have little chance of making the opening day rosters of the teams which selected them in the draft.
-They instead choose to play elsewhere, both to gain experience and to earn a living.
-These players know that if they instead accept their tenders, they will be left without an organization that believes in them and is grooming them.
-They also know that by the time they are ultimately released (perhaps after training camp, sometime in late October) most roster spots on teams around the world will have already been filled.
-They will have lost the opportunity to secure a roster spot somewhere, without having earned a dime in the interim.
+Since the tender wouldn’t be guaranteed anyway, they instead choose to play elsewhere, typically overseas, both to gain experience and to earn a living.
+These players know that if they instead accept their tenders, they will ultimately be released, and left without an organization that believes in them and is grooming them.
+They also know that by the time they are released (perhaps after training camp, sometime in late October) most roster spots on teams around the world will have already been filled.
+They will have lost the opportunity to secure a roster spot elsewhere, without having earned a dime in the interim.
 Many simply cannot afford this option.
-By forgoing the tender, they give themselves these several months (from July to October) to find alternate work.
-By rule, they once again become the exclusive negotiating property of the NBA team which selected them in the draft the following season (and this same process starts over again).
+By forgoing the tender, they give themselves these several months to find alternate work.
+By rule, once a draft pick signs a contract to play professional basketball somewhere other than in the NBA, the team retains the player’s draft rights for one year after the player’s obligation to the non-NBA team ends.